 Male-pattern and female-pattern hair loss can sometimes be treated effectively with drugs.

 Finasteride works by blocking the effects of male hormones on the hair follicles and is taken by mouth daily.
-Finasteride is not used in women who have hair loss.
-In men, its effectiveness at stopping hair loss and stimulating hair growth is usually evident within 6 to 8 months of treatment and increases over time.
-After 2 years of treatment, about 66% of men have noticeable hair regrowth.
+Finasteride is not used in women.
+In men, its effectiveness at stopping hair loss and stimulating hair growth is usually evident within 6 to 8 months of treatment and increases over time but can vary from person to person.
 Finasteride can decrease libido, increase breast size, and contribute to erectile dysfunction.
-Finasteride can also decrease prostate-specific antigen levels.
+Finasteride can also decrease prostate-specific antigen (PSA) levels.
 Men should discuss how finasteride can affect prostate cancer screening with their doctor before they begin treatment.

 The most important effect of minoxidil or finasteride may be to prevent further hair loss.
 The effects last only as long as the drugs are taken.

 Hormonal modulators, such as birth control pills (oral contraceptives) or spironolactone, may be useful in some women, especially those who have developed masculine characteristics.